venantvr/Introspection.Lite/README.md

 # Introspection.Lite

 Goal: to be able to push a complex graph of entities into a Neo4j database by matching objects with nodes, and navigation properties with relations.
 This project is based on the official *Neo4jClient* API and the *Neo4jClient.Extension* extension library.
 This library allows to transfer, with a fluent syntax, objects and their dependencies into a Neo4j database.

-Example:

-Imagine you built by introspection a list of all classes and namespaces embedded in your assemblies.
+Example: imagine you built by introspection a list of all classes and namespaces embedded in your assemblies.
 Each namespace contains a set of classes.
 For persisting this network of dependencies, you should be able to write it as it figures below.

     using (var client = new GraphClient(new Uri(neo4jServerUrl), neo4jUserName, neo4jUserPassword))
     {